 Dustin has a keen sense of civic duty, and a deeply empathetic nature borne of familial experience with long-term ill-health.
 In dealing with clients, he draws on his own childhood experiences.
 A product of the thumb region of rural Michigan, Hoff’s childhood was a lesson in understanding what his clients go through.
 “I am one of five children.
 My mother has muscular dystrophy, and my father was a disabled Vietnam Veteran.
 I saw their struggles each day.
 Whether it is was major obstacles like walking or the simple routines of daily living – putting on socks, cleaning dishes, making dinner – I saw how it impacted the things we take for granted.
 These are the same challenges victims of auto accidents and negligence also experience.
 My parents’ struggles provided me with firsthand knowledge and understanding of the suffering our customers experience.”

-A family man and resident of Plymouth, Michigan, Dustin spends his time with his family and enjoys traveling, concerts, and the occasional golf game.
+A resident of Plymouth, Michigan, Dustin spends his time with his family and enjoys traveling, concerts, and the occasional golf game.
 He was recently named to the Board of Directors of Saint Christine Christian Services, a not-for-profit organization largely focused on providing for the food insecure in the Detroit community.

 “I love giving a voice to and protecting the rights of injured victims.
 Most people have no experience with the legal system, especially after an accident.
 It’s important we don’t let them fall through the cracks along with their rights.”